Presentation: Patient with a genetic diagnosis of Lynch syndrome

 At a glance:

-- Lynch syndrome (formerly known as hereditary non-polyposis colorectal cancer) is inherited in an autosomal dominant pattern, meaning that an affected individual has a 50% chance of passing it on to their children.
+- Lynch syndrome (formerly known as hereditary non-polyposis colorectal cancer) is inherited in an autosomal dominant pattern, meaning that first-degree relatives of an affected individual have a 50% chance of also carrying a familial variant.

 - Individuals with Lynch syndrome are at high risk of developing a range of cancers (including, most commonly, colorectal and endometrial, as well as ovarian, stomach and others).